 [Section XVII.]
-Be it therefore enacted by the authority aforesaid, That if any person or persons shall, after the publication of this act, remove or destroy, or be aiding and assisting in the removal or destruction of any of the said buoys or beacons, or shall burn or otherwise destroy, or be aiding or assisting in the burning or destroying the said light-house, and shall be apprehended in this province for the same and duly convicted thereof in any court of quarter sessions of the city or county where he shall be so apprehended, shall forfeit and pay the sum of five hundred pounds or suffer twelve months' imprisonment without bail or mainprise and be whipped at the common whipping-post with any number of lashes, well laid on his bare back, not exceeding thirty-nine.
+Be it therefore enacted by the authority aforesaid, That if any person or persons shall, after the publication of this act, remove or destroy or be aiding and assisting in the removal or destruction of any of the said buoys or beacons, or shall burn or otherwise destroy or be aiding or assisting in the burning or destroying the said lighthouse and shall be apprehended in this province for the same and duly convicted thereof in any court of quarter sessions of the city or county where he shall be so apprehended, shall forfeit and pay the sum of one thousand pounds and suffer three years' imprisonment without bail or mainprise, and be whipped once in every year during such imprisonment at the common whippingpost with any number of lashes well laid on his bare back not exceeding thirty-nine.

 [Section XVIII.]
-And be it further enacted by the authority aforesaid, That all fines, forfeitures, penalties and sums of money not hereinbefore appropriated shall be applied and appropriated by the said wardens for and towards the payment of the wages which shall from time to time become due to them, the salary of their clerk, the rent of a convenient office or place for holding their board and other necessary and incidental expenses arising from the execution of this act; and in case there be any overplus the same shall be paid annually by the said wardens to the treasurer for the time being appointed or to be appointed by virtue of the before recited act.
+And be it further enacted by the authority aforesaid, That all fines, forfeitures, penalties and sums of money not hereinbefore appropriated shall be applied and appropriated by the said wardens for and towards the payment of the salvage aforesaid, the wages which shall from time to time become due to them, the salary of their clerk, the rent of a convenient office or place for holding their board and other necessary and incidental expenses arising from the execution of this act and all other costs, charges and expenses which have accrued by the execution of the several acts appointing wardens for the port of Philadelphia and remain unsatisfied; and in case the said fines, penalties, forfeitures and sums of money shall not be sufficient for the purposes aforesaid, that it shall and may be lawful to and for the said wardens to draw orders on the treasurer for the time being appointed by virtue of the before recited act, which said orders the said treasurer is hereby enjoined and required to pay and discharge.